Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Introduction

-In addition to the phenomenological approaches using the EPA, the $\gamma\gamma$ processes may also be computed via Lowest-Order QED Feynman diagrams~\cite{hencken_electromagnetic_1994,Hencken:1995me,zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}.
+In addition to the phenomenological approaches using the traditional EPA method, the $\gamma\gamma$ processes may also be computed via Lowest-Order QED Feynman diagrams~\cite{hencken_electromagnetic_1994,Hencken:1995me,zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}.
 In this case, the semi-classical electromagnetic fields resulting from the Lorentz-boosted Coulomb field are used as input to the lowest order Feynman diagram calculations.
-Some models~\cite{hencken_electromagnetic_1994,zhaInitialTransversemomentumBroadening2020b} directly use the full four-momentum vector generated by the field as input to the (real photon) vertex function while others~\cite{PhysRevC.93.044912,liImpactParameterDependence2020} use the real-photon and its three-momentum vector instead.
-Many comparisons have been carried out via analytic formula~\cite{PhysRevC.93.044912}, numerical calculations between gEPA and LOQED with virtuality (at $b=0$)~\cite{hencken_electromagnetic_1994}, and LOQED with and without virtuality~\cite{zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}.
-All these have shown that the difference in the physical observables, including the transverse-momentum distributions, between full four-momentum vector input and real-photon input is negligible in RHIC and LHC kinematics (e.g. Eq.~28-33 in Ref.~\cite{hencken_electromagnetic_1994}).
-Specifically, Eq.~25 in Ref.~\cite{PhysRevC.93.044912} shows that in the transition current, the term which dominates is the first term with the magnitude of the transverse component of the Poynting vector ($k_\perp$) at about a factor of $1/\gamma$ times its longitudinal magnitude ($k_\perp\simeq\omega/\gamma$).
-Neglecting the other terms which are suppressed by $1/\gamma^2$, one can arrive at Eq.~28~\cite{PhysRevC.93.044912} with real photon interactions and can consequently justify the real-photon approximation for all the physics observables in the specified kinematics.
+Some models~\cite{hencken_electromagnetic_1994,zhaInitialTransversemomentumBroadening2020b} directly use the full four-momentum vector generated by the field as input to the (real photon) vertex function while others~\cite{PhysRevC.47.2308,liImpactParameterDependence2020} use the real-photon and its three-momentum vector instead.
+Many comparisons have been carried out via analytic formula~\cite{PhysRevC.47.2308}, numerical calculations between gEPA and LOQED with virtuality (at $b=0$)~\cite{hencken_electromagnetic_1994}, and LOQED with and without virtuality~\cite{zhaInitialTransversemomentumBroadening2020b,liImpactParameterDependence2020}.
+All these have shown that the difference in the physical observables, including the transverse-momentum distributions, between full four-momentum vector input and real-photon input is negligible in RHIC and LHC kinematics (e.g. see the derivation of the exact form of the matrix element for $\gamma\gamma \rightarrow l^+l^-$ process in Eq.~28-33 from Ref.~\cite{hencken_electromagnetic_1994}).
+Specifically, Eq.~25 in Ref.~\cite{PhysRevC.47.2308} shows that in the transition current, the term which dominates is the first term with the magnitude of the transverse component of the Poynting vector ($k_\perp$) at about a factor of $1/\gamma$ times its longitudinal magnitude ($k_\perp\simeq\omega/\gamma$).
+Neglecting the other terms which are suppressed by $1/\gamma^2$, one can arrive at the vertex function for real (massless) photons interactions (i.e. Eq.~28 in Ref.~\cite{PhysRevC.47.2308}) and can consequently justify the real-photon approximation for all the physics observables in the specified kinematic range.
+Throughout this review, the colliding photons that satisfy the above conditions are referred to as ``quasi-real'', meaning that they behave as real photons with respect to all final state observables since their virtuality, though not exactly zero, is inconsequential even for $e^+e^-$ pair production (since electrons have the lightest mass of all leptons, any photon virtuality would have the largest impact on $e^+e^-$ production).
+Breit and Wheeler first introduced the concept of pair production from the fusion of two real photons~\cite{Breit-wheeler1934zz}, i.e. the $:\gamma\gamma \rightarrow e^+e^-$ process.
+In this review we use ``Breit-Wheeler process'' to refer to the family of $\gamma\gamma \rightarrow l^+l^-$ processes where $l=e, \mu, \tau$.